NOAA plans to open federal waters in Pacific to fish farming

 As traditional commercial fishing is threatening fish populations worldwide, U.S. officials are working on a plan to expand fish farming into federal waters around the Pacific Ocean.

-The government sees the move toward aquaculture as a promising solution to overfishing and feeding a hungry planet.
+The government sees the move toward aquaculture as a promising solution to feeding a hungry planet.
 But some environmentalists say the industrial-scale farms could do more harm than good to overall fish stocks and ocean health.

 The National Oceanic and Atmospheric Administration is creating a plan to manage commercial fish farms in federal waters, the area of ocean from three to 200 miles offshore, around Hawaii and other Pacific islands.

 The program is similar to one recently implemented by NOAA in the Gulf of Mexico.
-The farms in the Gulf and the Pacific would be the only aquaculture operations in U.S. federal waters, though there are smaller operations in state waters close to shore.
+The farms in the Gulf and the Pacific would join the few aquaculture operations in U.S. federal waters, though there are smaller operations in state waters close to shore.

 Fish farming has been practiced for centuries in Hawaii and around the world.
 But modern aquaculture, some environmentalists say, carries pollution risks and the potential for non-native farmed fish to escape and enter the natural ecosystem.